Resurrection (Common album): Reception and aftermath

 Resurrection is frequently held to be a classic album by hip hop-music critics.
 This album signified both the arrival of a level of maturity in Common's work, and yet the end of his first phase, which was characterized by a more straightforward and underground-based sound.
 Subsequent albums by the emcee would see him delving into experimentation and themes such as love, which perhaps marked his second phase.

 In the Rolling Stone review, Touré wrote of the album: "Resurrection belongs among the best recent hardcore albums: Illmatic by Nas, Enter the Wu-Tang (36 Chambers) by Wu-Tang Clan, and Ready to Die by the Notorious B.I.G."
 Despite critical acclaim, the album sold poorly, peaking at #179 on the Billboard 200 with 2,000 copies sold before dropping out of the charts the following week.

 Influence and legacy

-Chicago rapper, producer, protégé of No I.D., and frequent collaborator of Common, Kanye West, has echoed lines from Resurrection on multiple records.
+Kanye West, one of Common's frequent collaborators, has echoed lines from Resurrection on several of his own records.

-On "Jesus Walks", the fourth single from his debut album, The College Dropout, West mimics with the opening lines of "I Used to Love H.E.R.", stating:

-Yeah, yeah, now check the method

-On "Homecoming", the twelfth track from his third LP, Graduation, West drops a reference to "In My Own World (Check the Method)" in the song's first verse, stating:
+On "Homecoming", the twelfth track from his third LP, Graduation, West drops a reference to "I Used To Love H.E.R." in the song's first verse, stating: